AnruthaKamal/Sentiment-Analysis/README.md

 # Sentiment Analysis of Twitter Data
 This project is a Streamlit-based web application that performs sentiment analysis on tweets using the Naive Bayes algorithm.
-The purpose of this application is to determine the overall sentiment of a particular topic or hashtag on Twitter.
+The purpose of this application is to determine the overall sentiment of a particular tweets on Twitter.

 ## Data
 The data used in this project is a Twitter dataset that consists of tweets along with their sentiments (positive, negative, or neutral).
 This dataset was pre-processed to remove any irrelevant information.